- American By-Choice: One Mans Journey – FDNY firefighter, operated at the WTC attacks on 9/11

 In the United States, Hurricane Sandy affected at least 24 states, from Florida to Maine and west to Michigan and Wisconsin, with particularly severe damage in New Jersey and New York.

-In response to World Class Speakers inquiry regarding Captain’s Al Fuentes safety during Hurricane Sandy: Captain Al Fuentes responded with the following:
+In response to World Class Speakers inquiry regarding Captain Al Fuentes’s safety during Hurricane Sandy: Captain Al Fuentes responded with the following:

-“Much to say, my family suffered during Hurricane Sandy, lost car/s, house/s severely damaged, surge was 13 feet.
-However we are all lucky to be alive.
+“Much to say, my family suffered during Hurricane Sandy, lost car/s, house/s severely damaged, the surge was 13 feet.
+However, we are all lucky to be alive.
 We had to evacuate, living with my family at this time.
-Hope to have electricity in the next few weeks in my home and heat later.
+I hope to have electricity in the next few weeks in my home and heat later.
 Communication is hard as I lost my whole office…” Captain Al Fuentes

 Alfredo Fuentes was born in Guayaquil, Ecuador, a citizen of the United States; is bi-lingual: in English and Spanish.